robolectric/robolectric/index.html.md

 Robolectric makes this possible by intercepting the loading of the Android classes and rewriting the method bodies.
 Robolectric re-defines Android methods so they return null (or 0, false, etc.), or if provided Robolectric will forward method calls to shadow Android objects giving the Android SDK behavior.
 Robolectric provides a large number of shadow objects covering much of what a typical application would need to test-drive the business logic and functionality of your application.
 Coverage of the SDK is improving every day.

-#### View Support
+#### Resource Support

 Robolectric handles inflation of views, string resource lookups, etc. Some view attributes (id, visibility enabled, text, checked, and src) are parsed and applied to inflated views.
 Activity and View <code>#findViewById()</code> methods return Android view objects.
 Support exists for <code>include</code> and <code>merge</code> tags.
-These features allow tests to assert on view state.
+These features allow tests access resources and to assert on view state.

 #### Run Tests Outside of the Emulator